dozam8noh8/COMP3900-MealMatch-Website/backend/README.md

 - POST **/api/add_recipe**

     Adds a new recipe.
     `mealtype` and `ingredients.name` must already exist in the database and are case insensitive when adding.
     Returns a string indicating success or failure.
-    Example Success message: `Recipe has been added.
-Recipe_id: 254` Example failure message: `Ingredient does not exist: Frog`
+    Example success message: `Recipe has been added.
+Recipe_id: 254`
+    Example failure message: `Ingredient does not exist: Frog`

     Example usage:
+    ```
     {
         "name": "Chicken Noodles",
         "instruction": "Boil Water and place noodles inside.
 Serve with chicken",